oldbanana12/Nav2/README.md

 # File Format

+This repository includes a .bt file that can be used with 010 Editor to inspect the data structures of .nav2 files.

 ## Concepts

 .nav2 files contain 3D geometry in the form of faces and vertices along with graph data structures that the AI pathfinding system uses to traverse the mesh.
 There are a number of ways this is divided up and to fully understand the format, we have to define various terms: